Introduction to Shul Music

 by Victor Tunkel, Moshe Haschel and Geoffrey Shisler

 Sections 12 and 13 were written by Moshe Haschel for his congregation in 2010.
 Moshe was born in Buenos Aires but in 1969 emigrated to Israel and studied chazanut there at the Tel Aviv Cantorial Institute.
-He has been chazan at St John's Wood Synagogue since 1997 and is one of the foremost cantors and chazanut teachers in the UK.
+He was been chazan at St John's Wood Synagogue from 1997 untul the mid tens and has been one of the foremost cantors and chazanut teachers in the UK.

-Sections 14 was written by Rabbi Geoffrey Shisler.
-Rabbi Shisler was for many years a chazan and teacher of chazzanut at Jews' College and is now Rabbi at the New West End Synagogue.
-He has composed many attractive new tunes for the year round synagogue liturgy and the first collection of these were published recently as "Shiru Lo Shir Chadash", obtainable via here
+Section 14 was written by Rabbi Geoffrey Shisler.
+Rabbi Shisler was for many years a chazan and teacher of chazzanut at Jews' College and before retirement was Rabbi at the New West End Synagogue from 2000 to 2014.
+He has composed many attractive new tunes for the year round synagogue liturgy and the first and second collection of these were published as "Shiru Lo Shir Chadash", obtainable here

 How old is our synagogue music?
 Who wrote it?
 Is it what they sang in the Temple?
 Is it the same all over the Jewish world?
 Or the Ashkenazi world?
 Or is it just local Anglo-Jewish?